mslinn/go-ethereum-walkthrough/Tours/committing_block/README.md

   INFO [06-27|15:47:52] Successfully wrote genesis state         database=lightchaindata                                  hash=34d0fe…3093f4
   ```

-4. Start the Ethereum network:
+4. Start the new Ethereum network.
+This is not a test network, it is a private, live Ethereum network:
   ```bash
   $ geth --syncmode light --cache 64 --maxpeers 12 \
     --rpcapi --wsapi \